 Element 6B: Professional Influence

-6B-0 Leaders use their understanding of social, cultural, economic, legal and political contexts to shape policies that lead to all students to graduate ready for college and career
+6B-0 Leaders use their understanding of social, cultural, economic, legal and political contexts to shape policies that lead to all students to graduate ready for college and career.

-Example Indicators:
+Indicators:

 6B-1 Advocate for equity and adequacy in providing students’ and families’ educational, linguistic, cultural, social-emotional, legal, physical, and economic needs, so every student can meet education expectations and goals.